-The group's cash is placed with reputable financial institutions, such that management does not expect any institution to fail to meet repayments of amounts held in the name of the companies within the group.
+The Group and Company's cash is placed with reputable financial institutions, such that management does not expect any institution to fail to meet repayments of amounts held in the name of the companies within the group.
 While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified impairment loss was insignificant.